Measure Your Program Outcomes

 While the regulatory focus on operational resilience is still new there are some countries starting to uphold standards with regulation.
 The PRA operational resilience framework in the United Kingdom, IDW PS 340 n.F. in Germany, the Digital Operational Resilience Act (DORA) in the European Union, and Technology Risk Management (TRM) guidelines by the Monetary Authority of Singapore (MAS) in Singapore have been released.
 In the United States, a joint paper by the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, and the Office of the Comptroller of the Currency (OCC), has been published to guide large and complex firms to address unforeseen challenges to their operational resilience.
 Some of the above are applicable to large and enterprise organizations across all sectors while some are specifically applicable to banking and financial services firms.

-Since the start of the COVID-19 pandemic there have been more regulatory measures.
+Since the start of the COVID-19 pandemic in 2020, there have been increasing regulatory measures.
 For instance, the digital operational resilience in the proposed Product Security and Telecommunications Infrastructure Bill in the UK will apply to individuals and businesses across the UK, and not just businesses in certain sectors.

 Build your operational resilience journey and ensure your organization is well prepared to respond to future disruption by: